photoprism/photoprism/CODE_OF_CONDUCT.md

 Our community standards will be enforced as necessary to protect everyone's well-being and to ensure that our discussion forums, chat rooms, and other infrastructure can be used as intended.

 Initial warnings may be issued in the form of a [snarky comment](https://www.urbandictionary.com/define.php?term=snarky), especially if your tone is harsh to begin with.
 In serious cases, we will provide a link to this Code of Conduct to avoid misunderstandings.
+We also reserve the right to delete unfounded rants and personal attacks from our community forums.

 Getting a simple **\*plonk\***[^1] in response finally signals that we have lost hope and you're being ignored according to **Rule &#35;3**.
 This old tradition from Usenet days is as time-saving as it is clear.
 It is not meant in a disrespectful way.